derrick-yu1/4-Bit-CPU/README.md

 Memory (STORE Instruction):
 T4: Since all instructions are in terms of addresses, the computer will send the address operand of the instruction from the instruction register to the memory address register, setting the RAM module at the address.

+Timing Diagram:

-Timing Diagram: The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content in the instruction register.
+The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content into the instruction register.

+Diagram:

 T5: The content of the accumulator will be loaded into the RAM

+Timing Diagram:

-Timing Diagram: The signals Ea and We will be HIGH, allowing the accumulator to output its content to the RAM so the RAM can write the new data at the address.
+The signals Ea and We will be HIGH, allowing the accumulator to output its content to the RAM so the RAM can write the new data at the address.

+Diagram:

 T6: This is a no operation